 Most novice drivers will find themselves protected by the insurance policy that covers the car in which they are learning to drive.
-For example, a son who is learning to drive on his father’s car, will be covered by the family policy.
+For example, a son who is learning to drive in his father’s car, will be covered by the family policy.

 Read on for some additional detail about getting car insurance with just a learner’s permit and then be sure to use the quote tool on the page to enter your zip in for a free car insurance comparison!

-1. Drive Safely
+Drive Safely and Responsibly

 The most important thing a new driver can do to stay safe and pay less is to drive responsibly.
 A clean driving record will save a lot of money in insurance premiums in the long run.

-This means respecting all the rules that were just learned in driver’s ed class like:
+Driving safely means respecting all the rules that were just learned in driver’s ed class like:

 - Keeping to the speed limit